 A Gateway to Rocky Mountain National Park

-If you want to spend some time in Rocky Mountain National Park, but want to escape the crowds, then then using Lyons as your base is the answer.
-It’s only a 35 minute drive to Estes Park and probably 45 minutes to the RMNP entrance.
+If you want to spend some time in Rocky Mountain National Park, but want to escape the crowds, then using Lyons as your base is the answer.
+It’s only a 35-minute drive to Estes Park and probably 45 minutes to the RMNP entrance.

 We drove to the park and hiked the Upper Beaver Meadows Loop.
 We grabbed some lunch in Estes Park and then headed to the more challenging Gem Lake hike.